 This is problematic, because when it comes time to form a hypothesis for product improvement or to pinpoint how to fix particular pain points, your overall perspective will be insufficient, leaving you guessing rather than knowing what will work for your business.

-That’s where product marketing systems come in handy, and the best way to extract holistic granular e-commerce data, including product data, is through a PMP (Product Marketing Platform).
-Skip ahead for more on the PMP here.
+That’s where product marketing systems come in handy, and the best way to extract holistic granular e-commerce data, including product data, is through a PPM platform.
+Skip ahead for more on the PPM platform here.

 Here are a few examples of how product data can improve your business: